WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_7.md

 If I sin, what do I do to you, you watcher of mankind?
 Why have you made me your mark?
 Why have I become a burden to you?

 ###### 21
 Why do you not pardon my transgression and take away my iniquity?
-For now I shall lie in the earth; you will seek me, but I shall not be." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For now I shall lie in the earth; you will seek me, but I shall not be."

 ***